Arkady23/http.net/README.md

 2.3.9.
 August 2024.
 Caching of small files is now done asynchronously.
 2.3.10.
 August 2024.
 Asynchrony of extracting files from the cache has been removed, and asynchrony of transferring files over a socket has been reduced due to errors that occur.
 2.3.11.
 August 2024.
 Additional command line parameter control is set.
 2.4.
 September 2024.
 Added file name decoding command to download files with names in national encodings.
+If a critical VFP error occurs when trying to execute the prg script, then now the error message is converted to UTF-8 encoding.